Fabergé Museum: Description

 In May 2012, the Fabergé Museum opened a new permanent exhibition titled Gold of the World.
-It consists of just over 100 gold items from various civilizations and continents that date from the 6th century B.C. up until the mid-20th century.
+It consists of just over 100 gold items from various civilizations and continents that date from the 6th century BC up until the mid-20th century.
 Among the items are an ancient Iranian chalice, ancient Greek jewelry, Fabergé cigarette cases, Aztec and Inca gold jewelry, and a very rare 18th-century British gold trophy.

 Rothschild Fabergé egg

 The most significant item in the museum's collection was the Rothschild Fabergé egg, which was made as an engagement gift from Béatrice Ephrussi de Rothschild to her brother's fiancée.
 Ivanov bought it at Christie's auction house in London on 28 November 2007, for £8 million (£8,980,500 including buyer's premium), almost $16.5 million at the time.

 On 8 December 2014, Russia's President Vladimir Putin gifted the Rothschild Fabergé egg to the Hermitage Museum on occasion of its 250th anniversary.
-Days before this gift was made, British and German customs officers raided the Fabergé Museum.
-Ivanov said that the officers' actions were politically motivated, coming amid tensions between the West and Russia, and hoping to ruin the gift ceremony and embarrass Russia's head of state.

-Actually, British investigators at the behest of UK's HM Revenue and Customs department, claimed that the museum had failed to pay nearly £70,000 in Value Added Tax (VAT) on artifacts purchased over the past 15 years at major auction houses in London.
+Days before this gift was made, German customs officers, accompanied by British counterparts, raided the Fabergé Museum.
+Ivanov said that the officers' actions and its timing was politically motivated, coming amid tensions between the West and Russia, and hoping to ruin the publicly announced Hermitage gift ceremony and embarrass Russia's head of state.
+In reply, British investigators at the behest of UK's HM Revenue and Customs department, claimed that the museum had failed to pay nearly £70,000 in Value Added Tax (VAT) on artifacts purchased over the past 15 years at major auction houses in London.
 The raids were carried out with support from Germany's Financial Investigation and Customs Department.
 The museum denied the charges and declared that nothing incriminating was found during the operation.

 About the Rothschild Egg, when Ivanov bought the egg in London in 2007 he claimed a VAT refund of approximately £600,000 because he had the egg shipped to Russia, which exempted the purchase from EU tax, but investigators suspected it had been first transported to Germany.
 When investigators raided the museum, its director told them that the egg had been loaned to Baden-Baden briefly for an exhibition and then sent back to Moscow.